iquidus/ava-discord/README.md

-# tars-discord
+# ava-discord

-Tars is the Discord bot which is run in the Ubiq Discord Server.
+Ava is a Discord bot which is run in the Ubiq Discord Server.